csdms/babelizer/docs/source/example.rst

       --header=bmi_heat.h \
       --entry-point=register_bmi_heat \
       --name=HeatModel \
-      --requirement=""
+      --requirement="" > babel_heatc.toml

 In this call,
-the *babelizer* will also interactively prompt for author name, author email, GitHub username, and license.
+the *babelizer* will also fill in default values for author name, author email, GitHub username, and license.
-These can be optionally be filled in, or the defaults can be used.

 The resulting file, :download:`babel_heatc.toml`, will look something like this: